AUTOMATED SEAM WELDING (ASW)

 - Mandrel Deflection: 2mm (0.08 in) of vertical deflection when full clamping pressure is applied.

-Additional features are available to increase the capabilities of these seam welders.
+Additional features are available to increase the capabilities of these automated seam welding machines.
 Please refer to the Optional Features section for more information.

-The AMET® External Linear Seam Welder has several benefits over welding the part manually or using a motorized carriage or “buggy” approach, including:
+The AMET® External Linear Automated Seam Welding machines have several benefits over welding the part manually or using a motorized carriage or “buggy” approach, including:

 - The carriage motion is provided by a servo motor driven rack and pinion, which allows the seam welder to achieve consistent welds with an even bead.